dojo/dwb/README.md

 -----

 Maven is used as the build manager for the project.
-It has been configured for quickstart with minimal configuration using either embedded Jetty or Tomcat plugins, see details below.
+It has been configured for quickstart with minimal configuration using an embedded Jetty plugin, see details below.

 To connect the application, once running, point your web browser at [http://localhost:8080/](http://localhost:8080/).